sagnik/beautiful-jekyll/aboutme.md

 ### my history

 I work for a company called [Interactions](https://www.interactions.com/).
 We use AI to build IVR and Chatbots.
 We also build AI models to mine social networks.
-These find what somebody is telling about you on the Web.

 I have a PhD from [IST, PennState](http://ist.psu.edu/).
 My primary advisor was [Dr. C. Lee.
 Giles](http://clgiles.ist.psu.edu).
 I also worked with [Dr. Prasenjit Mitra](http://www.personal.psu.edu/faculty/p/u/pum10/).